roemeren/gpx-bike-node-matcher/README.md

 ## Demo

 The app is deployed on [Render](https://gpx-bike-node-matcher.onrender.com) (heads-up: free-tier hosting makes ZIP processing a bit slow 🐢).

+⚠️ **Note:** The hosted Render version currently includes **only the Belgian bike node network** due to memory limitations.
+If you need coverage for the Netherlands or cross-border regions, please run the app locally instead.

-For a smoother ride, it’s recommended to run it locally if the ZIP file contains more than 10-20 tracks.
+For a smoother ride, it’s recommended to run it locally if the ZIP file contains hundreds of tracks.

 ## Features